 Explore London's cycle-hire routes

-Transport for London have created a number of hidden gem cycle routes that will take you through quirky London, secret gardens, Saturday markets, and sporting London.
+Transport for London have created a number of hidden gem cycle routes that will take you through quirky London, secret gardens, Saturday markets, independent shops and markets, and sporting London.
 The sports route will have you cycling passed Chelsea and Fulham football clubs, the Kia Oval cricket ground, part of the Oxford and Cambridge university boat race route, and along a section of the London 2012 Olympic Games Cycling Road Race.